 Some seeds take longer than others to germinate, and if your growing season is short, you’ll want to sow them indoors to get a head start on the season.
-Sweet peppers, for example, aren’t hard to grow, but they can’t take the cold and should be started eight to ten weeks before your last spring frost.
-With this seed-starting system, you provide the seeds and tuck them into biodegradable sponges made from sphagnum peat.
-The reusable tray holds 50 sponges and comes with a bottle of liquid plant food and a guide to get you growing.
-Transplant the seedlings into your garden or outdoor containers when the weather warms up.
-You can also use this seed system to grow herbs on a sunny windowsill.
-Growing herbs and edibles from seeds is cheaper than starting with plants, but a few things can make the task easier.
+Sweet peppers, for example, are among the easiest vegetables to grow, but they can’t take the cold and should be started eight to ten weeks before your last spring frost.

 Plant tasty tomatoes

 The hardest thing about growing tomatoes might be choosing your favorite kind.
 There are cherry tomatoes, grape tomatoes, heirlooms with rich flavors, Romas for stews, pasta, and sauces, and hearty beefsteaks.
 Gardeners in cool regions may want to start with transplants to save time over growing tomatoes from seeds.
 The plants need full sun and soil that drains easily.
 For best results, your soil should contain lots of compost and be slightly acidic, with a pH of 6.2 to 6.8.
 As the plants grow, apply a fertilizer recommended for tomatoes as directed on the label.
 This raised garden bed with an automatic watering system makes it easy to grow compact or patio-type tomatoes, even in a small space.
 Now that you know how to grow them, it’s time for the ultimate question: Are tomatoes a fruit or a vegetable?